 The PBAC noted that the cost-effectiveness (and hence cost-effective price) varied widely across the different populations (paragraph 7.17) and considered that the risk of increased use in the less cost-effective populations should be managed.
 The PBAC considered that provided the price reflected current expected use across the different populations, it may be appropriate for the risk of use changing over time to be managed separately.
 The PBAC considered that the sponsor together with the Department should determine an appropriate mechanism to manage the risk and this should be provided with the revised cost-effectiveness proposal.
 The PBAC asked the Department to provide advice on an appropriate mechanism to manage this risk (see paragraph 7.26).
-The PBAC noted that the submission assumed an uptake rate in the 18-64 year old SR group that was unreasonably low (0.07%), and considered any revised base case should assumed uptake in the 18-64 SR group that better reflects current vaccine utilisation data (approximately 10% in 18-64 SR, and 70% in 65-74 SR groups; ).
+The PBAC noted that the submission assumed an uptake rate in the 18-64 year old SR group that was unreasonably low (0.07%), and considered any revised base case should assumed uptake in the 18-64 SR group that better reflects current vaccine utilisation data (approximately 10% in 18-64 SR, and 70% in 65-74 SR groups; Table 21).

 The PBAC considered that the estimated budget impact was extremely high at the proposed price.
 The PBAC noted that the total cost to the NIP of listing raxtozinameran was estimated to be > $1 billion in the first 6 years of listing (after correction during evaluation).
 Total costs to MBS associated with the administration of vaccine were estimated to be approximately $100 million to < $200 million in the first 6 years of listing, although these were considered underestimated.
 The PBAC considered the estimated utilisation uncertain, because vaccination uptake in practice would vary based on rates of COVID-19 infection and its perceived risk in the community.
-The PBAC noted recent utilisation data showed seasonal peaks and troughs as shown in .
+The PBAC noted recent utilisation data showed seasonal peaks and troughs as shown in Figure 6.
 The PBAC considered this pattern would likely continue, and that as vaccine uptake may vary on an annual basis, the cost to Government may be higher or lower than forecast in a given year, but overall the total estimates over six years should be more robust.
 The PBAC noted the revised proposal from the sponsor should include revised financial estimates, and that for each subpopulation where biannual dosing is permitted, the number of annual and biannual doses should be estimated, rather than assuming all annual or all biannual, as was done in the submission (see paragraph 6.82).
 The PBAC asked the Department to provide advice on an appropriate mechanism to manage the risk that utilisation may vary substantially from year to year.

 With regard to further input from the Department, the PBAC sought further advice from the Department on the transition plan for NCVP to NIP, including specific advice in relation to defining a recommendation for BNT162b2 vaccines for the legislation that underpins the NIP (the National Health (Immunisation Program — Designated Vaccines) Determination 2014 (No. 1).
 The PBAC noted that further details of the process are to be determined by the Department.
 Secondly, the PBAC noted there were risks that would need to be managed and required advice from the Department, and asked the Department to provide advice in regard to management of risks that may be relevant to a recommendation for BNT162b2 vaccines including overall financial risk, and changes in distribution amongst patient populations (see paragraph 7.25 and 7.24, respectively).
 The PBAC asked the Department provide advice on these areas, to both the sponsor and the PBAC, to support further consideration of the submission.